nataly-projects/personal-finance-app/README.md

 ### Prerequisites
  - Ensure you have Node.js and npm installed on your machine
  - MongoDB installed locally or set up with a remote MongoDB URI
-  - SMTP email service (Gmail, SendGrid, etc.) for email functionality
+  - SMTP email service for email functionality

 ### Steps
 1. Clone the repository: